 The products of combustion process enter into the turbine and expand partially.
 The power generated by the turbine is only sufficient to drive the compressor, fuel pump and other auxiliaries.
 The hot gases from the turbine are at a pressure which is above the atmospheric pressure.
 These gases then enter into the nozzle where it is expanded which converts pressure energy into kinetic energy.
 Thus the gases come out from the unit with a very high velocity.

-Advantages of turbo-jet
+Advantages of Turbo-jet engines

 - Simple construction.

-· Less moving parts.
+- Less moving parts.
 Less wear the tear.
 Hence maintenance cost is less.

-· Thrust is directly applied.
+- Thrust is directly applied.
 Hence no loss of power in transmission.

-· Unit runs smoothly without vibration since continuous thrust is produced by continuous combustion of fuel.
+- Unit runs smoothly without vibration since continuous thrust is produced by continuous combustion of fuel.

-· Lighter construction of the unit since low working pressure.
+- Lighter construction of the unit since low working pressure.

-· It can operate at higher speeds than turbo-propeller air crafts since the speed of turbo-jet is not limited by the propeller.
+- It can operate at higher speeds than turbo-propeller air crafts since the speed of turbo-jet is not limited by the propeller.

-· Low grade fuels can be used.
+- Low grade fuels can be used.
 This reduces fuel cost.